June-Ma/Countdownboard/README.md

 # Countdownboard

 A countdown for myself.
-Good luck.
+Good luck to me.